 Give it a try!
 Put together your egg-dripping, quicksand-stuck marionette image and watch your piano kids’ posture improve dramatically!

 Another way to use imagery in your lessons is to create a story behind the music.
 Kids play with much more expression and feeling if they have a mental picture of what could be happening along with the music.
 The Adventures of Fearless Fortissimo provides this vivid imagery through a super-cool comic created by an illustrator for Marvel Comics!
-Your kids will play with lots of maturity as they play to create the soundtrack for the comic.
+Your students will play with lots of maturity as they play to create the soundtrack for the comic.